How Late Can I Start My Pension?

 The date you choose to begin your pension is up to you and can depend on a lot of factors, such as the health of you and your pension partner, your financial situation, the standard of living you want in retirement, and how long you want to continue working.

 The amount of your monthly pension will be different depending on the date you choose to start your pension.
 Your selected date will determine your age at retirement and may impact your highest average salary and how much service you’ve accumulated in the Plan at retirement.
 These are key components that are used in the calculation of your pension.
-Your final monthly pension also depends on the pension option you choose and if you choose to coordinate your pension.
+Your final monthly pension also depends on the pension option you choose.

 Use the Pension Estimator or the Pension Projection Calculator in the online portal, Your Pension Profile, to estimate how different retirement dates and pension options impact your monthly pension.

 To find out more about retiring, read Retirement Planning.